sav-che/TL-2/Authors/Wortmann, Julius {std. Wortmann}.md

-> [!cite] BHL link: this entry starts at [page 459](https://www.biodiversitylibrary.org/item/103250#page/519/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 459](https://www.biodiversitylibrary.org/page/33066799) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wortmann, Julius (1856-1925), German (Westfalen) botanist; studied natural sciences at the University of Berlin 1875-1877 (especially with L. Kny), id.
 Würzburg 1877-1879 with J. Sachs; Dr. phil.
 Würzburg 1879; assistant with A. de Bary in Strassburg 1880-1884; habil.
 Strassburg 1883; lecturer ib.
 1883-1891; head of the plant physicological experiment station at Geisenheim a.
 Rh.
-1891-1895; from 1895-1925 with the title professor, ultimately as director of the station. (*Wortmann*).
+1891-1895; from 1895-1925 with the title professor, ultimately as director of the station.
+**Abbreviated name**: *Wortmann*

 #### Herbarium and types